 - Have a pleasant sleep environment with a comfortable bed and pillows.
 Try to make the bedroom as dark as possible and remove any noise disruption (including social media notifications on your device!).
 Keep the room cool at around 16-18 oC.

-And if you continue to have sleep issues, then our Refresh programme may be your natural ingredient to improving your sleep and feeling your best, so be sure to reach out to us on our free consultation.
+If you continue to have sleep issues, then our Healthy-ness programme may be your natural ingredient to improving your sleep and feeling your best, so be sure to reach out to us on our free consultation.

 Thanks so much for dropping by!
 If you want to be notified of our future blogs, complete the form on the contacts page or email us and put “Blog Post” in the title.
 We’ll send you a link to all new blogs.